 There are a few important differences between Couchstore and ForestDB.

 Tree Structure: Unlike Couchstore, ForestDB does not maintain a B+tree structure.
 ForestDB uses an optimized tree structure called B+Trie.
 B+Trie can handle large keys much more efficiently.
 This helps in cases where a large set of attributes or a single large attribute in the document need to be indexed.
 B+tree with large index keys can end up with many levels in the tree.
 The depth of the tree impacts the write amplification and access times to get to the leaf of the tree during scans.
 With a B+Trie, the same key size can achieve much shallower tree structure reducing both write amplification and retrieval times.

 Caching: Unlike Couchstore, ForestDB maintain its own cache.
 This cache holds the mutations before they are persisted to disk.

 As mutations arrive, the writes append new pages to the end of the file and invalidate links to previous versions of the updated pages.
 With these append-only write models, a compaction process is needed to clean up the orphaned or fragmented space in the files.

 In Couchbase Server, the compaction process reads the existing file and writes a new contiguous file that no longer contains the orphaned items.
 The compaction process runs in the background and is designed to minimize the impact on the front end performance.

 The compaction process can be manual, scheduled, or automated based on percentage of fragmentation.
 Compaction of an entire dataset is parallelized across multiple nodes as well as multiple files within those nodes.

-In the figure below, as updated data is received by Couchbase Server, the previous versions are orphaned.
+In the figure below, as A", B', and D are received by Couchbase Server, previous versions such as A’, A, and B are orphaned.
 After compaction, the orphaned references are removed and a continuous file is created.